-- 1. Impart knowledge on importance of four stroke engine in daily life. - 2.
-Make the student to learn about the boilers. - 3.
-Draw the valve timing & port timing diagram of an engine. - 4.
+- 1. Impart knowledge on Maintenance of a two wheeler. - 2.
+Make the student learn about tire changing, injector testing, Wheel alignment & Balancing, Disc Braking of a four wheeler. - 3.
+Enable the student to draw valve timing & port timing diagram of an engine. - 4.
 Make the student to conduct performance test on 4 -Stroke Diesel Engine & VCR Petrol Engine. - 5.
 Impart knowledge in conducting Heat Balance test on a 4 -Stroke Diesel Engine.